pamdx/FM_imputation/README.md

 | [country]_[sector]_report.html | HTML document | Summary of the imputation process and results.              |
 | [country]_[sector]_imputed.csv          | CSV file       | Imputed time series |

-# Contents of the Modules sub-folder
+# Appendix: contents of the Modules sub-folder
 This folder contains the R scripts that are necessary for the imputation tool to perform its computations and produce the desired outputs.

 | File                    | Type            | Description                                                                                                                                                                            |